 About Parasitic Worms

-Internal parasites (worms) are a very common problem among cats.
-Almost all kittens get the infection immediately after birth, through their mother’s milk (roundworm, hookworm).
-Moreover, cats of all ages are continuously exposed to parasites through soil contaminated by infective worm eggs or larvae in the backyard and parks or through hunting of intermediate hosts like mice and other small rodents.
-In some areas, cats are also at risk of being infected by heartworm which is transmitted through mosquito bites.
-Though some of these parasites are dangerous, they can be easily controlled and disease from the most common can be prevented.
+Internal parasites (worms) are a very common problem among dogs.
+Almost all puppies are already infected with roundworm when still in uterus, or get the infection immediately after birth, through their mother’s milk (roundworm, hookworm).
+Moreover, dogs of all ages are continuously exposed to potentially harmful parasites through mosquito bites, which can transmit heartworm infection, or through soil contaminated by infective worm eggs or larvae in the backyard and parks.
+Though some of these parasites are very dangerous, they can be easily controlled and disease from the most common can be prevented.

 Why Worms are a Problem